andyjin2000/cs131_notes_dev/_chapters/pixels/filters_and_convolutions.md

 ### (Cross) Correlations

-While Convolutions express the amount of overlap of one function as it is shifted over another function, Correlations compare the similarity of two sets of data, computing a measure of similarity of two input signals as they are shifted by one another.
+While **convolutions** express the amount of overlap of one function as it is shifted over another function, **correlations** compare the similarity of two sets of data, computing a measure of similarity of two input signals as they are shifted by one another.
+While convolution is a filtering operation, correlation is a measure of similarity.

-(Cross) Correlations are denoted by the symbol $**$, and the Cross Correlation of two 2D signals $f[n,m]$ and $h[n,m]$ is given by the equation:
+(Cross) Correlations are denoted by the symbol $**$, and the cross-correlation of two 2D signals $f[n,m]$ and $h[n,m]$ is given by the equation:

 $$f[n,m] ** h[n,m] = \sum_{k=-\infty}^{\infty} \sum_{l=-\infty}^{\infty} f[k,l] \cdot h[n+k,m+l]$$

-As seen from the given equation, correlations are equivalent to convolutions without the horizontal and vertical flipping of the kernel.
-However, due to the flipping, Convolutions and Correlations _**DO NOT**_ produce the same result.
+As seen from the equation provided above, the equation for correlations is equivalent to that of convolutions except the $h[n-k,m-l]$ term is replaced with a $h[n+k,m+l]$ term.
+Conceptually, this means that correlations are equivalent to convolutions without the horizontal and vertical flipping of the kernel.
+However, due to the flipping, convolutions and correlations _**DO NOT**_ produce the same result.

 <img src="https://imgur.com/3qS4Dw8.png" width="800"/>

 The Convolution of $f * g$ and the Correlation of $f ** g$ are equivalent only when $g$ is symmetrical, as $g$ would remain unchanged after folding.

-### Examples of (Cross) Correlation
+### Examples of (Cross) Correlations

 Let's imagine that there is an image $f$ that is our target image.

 ![](https://i.imgur.com/lP8LuIx.png)

-Now let us imagine that there is an image $g$ that is image $f$ with the addition of noise.
+Now let us imagine that there is an image $g$ that equivalent to the intial image $f$ but with the addition of noise.

 ![](https://i.imgur.com/0o9uQ9l.png)

-From image $g$ we wish to find the locations of the black squares in image $f$.
+Through evaluating image $g$, we wish to find the locations of the black squares in image $f$.

-One method to find where the black squares are located would be to implement a threshold on the intensity values.
+One method to do this would be to implement a threshold on the intensity values.
 However, there is too much noise present in $g$ that such a method is unviable.

 ![](https://i.imgur.com/mI2tkCU.png)

-However, if we were to instead try to find the correlation between a single black square $h$, the areas we are trying to identify, and $g$, our output would be an image with the areas most similar to $h$ in $g$ as the darkest.
+However, a more effective method for locating the black squares in the image would be to use correlation.
+Here, we can define a kernel $h$ that holds the pattern we aim to detect, a black square.
+By computing the correlation between the noisy image $g$ and the black square kernel $h$, we get the resulting image shown below in which the areas most similar to the pattern $h$ are the darkest.

 ![](https://imgur.com/SjzkuRj.png)